codemanyak/Turtleizer_CPP/README.md

 # Turtleizer_CPP
-A Turtle graphic library in C++, functionally compatible with the Turtleizer module of Structorizer
+A Turtle graphic library in C++, functionally compatible with the Turtleizer module of [Structorizer](https://github.com/fesch/Structorizer.Desktop).

-This little project is just a makeshift static library based on gdiplus and was initiated to get turtle algorithms created in [Structorizer](http://structorizer.fisch.lu) and exported to C++ working with an equivalent behaviour.
+This little project is just a makeshift static library based on gdiplus and was initiated to get turtle algorithms created in [Structorizer](https://structorizer.fisch.lu) and exported to C++ working with an equivalent behaviour.
 The source relies on WinAPI functions and Windows classes.

 ## How to make use of Turtleizer_CPP in an application project
 There are several ways to come to terms with linking your application code against this library: